MicSokoli/manage-screenshots/README.md

 # manage-screenshots
-Create directories for every when screenshots were taken on my machine, and place the images in the corresponding directories.
+Creates directories for every day when screenshots were taken on working directory, and places the images in corresponding directories.
-Relies on images having the format
-`Screenshot from yyyy-MM-dd HH-mm-ss.png`
+Relies on image filenames having the format `Screenshot from yyyy-MM-dd HH-mm-ss.png`

-MM/dd/yyyy HH:mm:ss
-10/03/2017 07:29:46

 Needs [babashka](https://github.com/borkdude/babashka) to run.